 You will teach students from a wide variety of backgrounds.

-We are: really quite unique: The Royal Conservatoire of Scotland’s Music Centre department is committed to widening access and opportunities for children and young people across Scotland, implementing successful initiatives aimed at increasing music participation by young people from under-represented groups.
-You will be key to the work we do in Scottish communities, working alongside Local Authorities, schools and community organisations at a grass roots level.
+We are really quite unique: The Royal Conservatoire of Scotland’s Junior Conservatoire is committed to widening access and opportunities for children and young people across Scotland, implementing successful initiatives aimed at increasing music participation by young people from under-represented groups.

 You are: highly motivated, dynamic and someone who thrives in a demanding, intense yet passionate educational environment.

 You must have: relevant professional experience in music as a performer and teacher, excellent communication skills and an interest in the development of young people’s potential, along with knowledge and experience of arts education.